nguyenquanltdd/Sky-loyalty-framework/doc/userguide/reward_campaigns/menu/introduction.rst

 .. index::
    single: introduction

-INTRODUCTION
+Introduction
 ============

-| Customers can redeem points toward various rewards, based on the cost in points of each that you establish during reward creation.
+Customers can redeem points toward various rewards, based on the cost in points of each that you establish during reward creation.

-| When customer reaches the defined amount of points, points can be spent for a reward.
+When customer reaches the defined amount of points, points can be spent for a reward.
 Redeemed reward appears automatically in Redeemed rewards menu.

-| During creation you can specify for each reward e.g.:
+During creation you can specify for each reward e.g.:

  - How many points customer need to spent to get reward
  - How many times rewards can be used by one customer